 - Tit.
 Titus

-Note: if 4 letters or fewer, use the whole name, such as:
+Note: If the title is 4 letters or fewer, use the whole name.
+This includes:

 Consult the MLA Handbook, Eighth Edition for more abbreviations.

-Citing the Bible in MLA style is the same as any other entry in your MLA Works Cited entry.
-The MLA core elements within the container system makes it easy to cite any sources on your Works Cited page.
-Remember the point of citation is to lead your readers to the exact location of your source.
+Cite the Bible in MLA style the same as any other book on your works cited list.
+The MLA core elements within the container system make it easy to cite almost any source.
+Remember that the point of citation is to lead your readers to the exact location of your source.